-Looking at what's happened when the SVP Moving Average Differential is at the 2/28/23 level of -5.9%, when the ratio is less than -6% (the Lower Threshold), international equities have outperformed U.S. stocks 67% of the time with an average outperformance of 4.6%.
-This was last triggered 5/31/22, so forward 1-year returns are not yet available, though internationals are outperforming by 0.55% as of the first 9 months of the period.
-These outcomes stand out when looking at the entirety of the dataset where international equities only come out on top for 38% of all periods.
+The other side of the coin offers a curious perspective as well, though it has only shown promise in the last 20 years.
+When the ratio bypasses wider than a -6% reading (the "Lower Threshold"), international equities have outperformed U.S. stocks 50% of the time with an average outperformance of 2.8%.
+This was last triggered 11/30/2022, so forward 1-year returns are not yet available.
+These outcomes stand out when looking at the entirety of the dataset where international equities only come out on top for 39% of all periods.